appliedblockchain/tsql/Readme.md

 * `falseValue: Sanitised`

-  False value as 0 casted to BIT.
+  Value boolean false – 0 casted as BIT.

-  False value can be used as assignment RHS.
+  Logical booleans can be used in condition expressions, ie. WHERE clause.

-  See logicalFalse for logical false which can be used in condition ie. WHERE clause.
+  Value booleans can be used in assignment statements, ie. UPDATE SET clause.

+  See falseValue for value boolean variant.

 * `gt: (l: string | Sanitised, r: unknown) => Sanitised`